nfdi4objects/n4o-graph-importer/README.md

   - `./stage/terminology/$ID` for terminologies with BARTOC id `$ID`
 - `./data` a directory read RDF data from (not required if running from sources)

+Import is three steps:

+1. register
+2. receive
+3. load

 ## API

+Terminologies are identified by their BARTOC identifier.
+Terminology data should be imported before collection data, to detect use of terminologies in collections.

 Collections are described in a custom JSON format described by JSON Schema [collection-schema.json](collection-schema.json).
 The JSON is internally converted to RDF for import into the knowledge graph.

+### GET /terminology

+Return the list of registered terminologies.

+### GET /terminology/:id

+Return metadata of a registered terminology.

+### PUT /terminology/:id

+Add or update metadata of a registered terminology from BARTOC.
+The metadata is directly added to the triple store.
+Updates may lead to errors in description of terminologies because removal of statements is limited to simple triples with terminology URI as subject!

+### POST /terminology/:id/receive

+Receive terminology data.
+Arguments passed as query parameters:

+- `from` with an URL or with the name of a file in data directory.
+Format must be RDF/Turtle for file extension `.ttl` or `.nt`, otherwise RDF/XML.

+### GET /terminology/:id/receive

+Get latest receive log of a terminology. *Not implemented yet!*

+### POST /terminology/:id/load

+Load received terminology data into the triple store.

+### GET /terminology/:id/load

+Get latest load log of a terminology. *Not implemented yet!*

 ### GET /collection/